Reintroducing a Northwest native

 After the 2002 feasibility study and 2006 recovery plan, starting in 2008, 90 fishers were reintroduced over three years to Olympic National Park and surrounding Olympic National Forest lands.
 This fisher population has since been confirmed to be reproducing successfully and dispersing across the Olympic Peninsula.
 Approximately 120 fishers are believed to reside on the Olympic Peninsula as of 2017.

 In late 2015, the first phase of a multi-year fisher reintroduction project began on federal lands in Washington’s Cascades.
 Approximately 80 fishers were released into our state’s south and central Cascades from December 2015 through February 2017.
 The releases occurred on the Gifford Pinchot National Forest and Mount Rainier National Park.
 Since then, fisher reproduction has been documented in the South Cascades, and individual animals have been confirmed roaming as far north as I-90 and as far south as Mount Adams.

-While fisher reintroductions into the North Cascades including Mount Baker-Snoqualmie National Forest and the North Cascades in North Cascades National Park Service Complex were delayed in 2017 due to severe fires near our fisher source area in British Columbia, plans are underway to resume the next phase of the project in 2018, possibly with fishers from both Alberta and B.C.
+While fisher reintroductions into the North Cascades, including Mount Baker-Snoqualmie National Forest and the North Cascades National Park Service Complex, were delayed in 2017 due to severe fires near our fisher source area in British Columbia, we were able to successfully release fishers here during the following year.

 The return of fishers to Washington is an example of a successful and innovative public-private partnership to restore and conserve our region’s native wildlife!

-Funding for fisher reintroduction comes by way of generous support from Conservation Northwest donors, the National Park Service, State Wildlife Grants, the Washington Department of Fish & Wildlife, Washington State Non-Game Personalized License Plates, Washington’s National Park Fund, the U.S. Fish and Wildlife Service, a grant provided by the Wildlife Conservation Society from the Doris Duke Charitable Foundation, a contribution from Defenders of Wildlife, and other partners.
+Funding for fisher reintroduction comes by way of generous support from Conservation Northwest donors, the NPS, State Wildlife Grants, WDFW, Washington state non-game personalized license plates, Washington’s National Park Fund, the U.S. Fish and Wildlife Service, a grant provided by the Wildlife Conservation Society from the Doris Duke Charitable Foundation, a contribution from Defenders of Wildlife and other partners.

 The Implementation Plan for Reintroducing Fishers to the Cascade Mountain Range in Washington is available at: http://wdfw.wa.gov/publications/01556/ and more information is available at: http://wdfw.wa.gov/conservation/fisher/.